borgmatic-collective/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups.md

 Each command in the `commands:` list has the following options:

  * `before` or `after`: Name for the point in borgmatic's execution that the commands should be run before or after, one of:
+    * <span class="minilink minilink-addedin">New in version 2.0.9</span> `step` runs before or after each sub-action step for each repository, e.g. for an individual check.
     * `action` runs before or after each action for each repository.
 This replaces the deprecated `before_create`, `after_prune`, etc.
     * `repository` runs before or after all actions for each repository.
 This replaces the deprecated `before_actions` and `after_actions`.
     * `configuration` runs before or after all actions and repositories in the current configuration file.
     * `everything` runs before or after all configuration files.
 Errors here do not trigger `error` hooks or the `fail` state in monitoring hooks.
 This replaces the deprecated `before_everything` and `after_everything`.
     * `error` runs after an error occurs—and it's only available for `after`.
 This replaces the deprecated `on_error` hook.
  * `when`: Only trigger the hook when borgmatic is run with particular actions (`create`, `prune`, etc.) listed here.
 Defaults to running for all actions.
+ * `steps`: <span class="minilink minilink-addedin">New in version 2.0.9</span> Only trigger the hook when borgmatic runs particular sub-action steps (`extract`, `spot`, etc.) listed here.
+Defaults to running for all steps.
  * `states`: <span class="minilink minilink-addedin">New in version 2.0.3</span> Only trigger the hook if borgmatic encounters one of the states (execution results) listed here.
 This state is evaluated only for the scope of the configured `action`, `repository`, etc., rather than for the entire borgmatic run.
 Only available for `after` hooks.
 Defaults to running the hook for all states.
 One or more of:
     * `finish`: No errors occurred.
     * `fail`: An error occurred.